shaloo/docs.arcana/docs/intro/index.md

     Using advanced cryptography and asynchronous distributed key generation, the {{config.extra.arcana.sdk_name}} provides user identity control with privacy, eliminating key management complexities.
 Integration is effortless, customization is a breeze, and it supports diverse [[sdk-installation|Web3 app types]].

-    The gasless feature is built-in the {{config.extra.arcana.product_name}} product.
-Devs need to simply configure gasless usage via the {{config.extra.arcana.dashboard_name}} to allow gasless transactions for authenticated users.
+    Gasless transaction is a built-in feature on the {{config.extra.arcana.sdk_name}} that allows users to pay **no** gas transaction fees when signing blockchain transactions via the {{config.extra.arcana.wallet_name}}.
+Developers need to simply configure gasless usage via the {{config.extra.arcana.dashboard_name}} to allow gasless transactions for authenticated app users.

 === "{{config.extra.arcana.gasless_sdk_name}}"